-Students with a GPA below 3.00 and who do not raise their GPA the following semester will be dismissed from the program.
+Students who do not make sufficient academic progress as determined by the Graduate Coordinator will be dismissed from the program.

-6. Transfer of Credits
+7. Transfer of Credits

 Up to 9 credit hours of graduate level engineering and science courses passed with a grade of B or higher may be transferred from another institution.
-Students may also petition to transfer graduate level courses which were taken while classified as an undergraduate, postbaccalaureate, or non-degree seeking student, if proof is provided indicating that courses were not used to satisfy degree requirements for another degree.
-Normally, no more than 15 credits may be transferred into the student's graduate program.
+Students may also petition to transfer graduate level courses which were taken while classified as an undergraduate, postbaccalaureate, or nondegree seeking student, if proof is provided indicating that courses were not used to satisfy degree requirements for another degree.
+No more than 15 credits may be transferred into the student's graduate program.
 Credits obtained in non-degree programs, e.g. continuing education, may not be transferred.
 Credits transferred will be applied toward meeting the degree requirements, but the grades earned will not be computed in the student's grade point average unless the course work was completed at UF.